CarltonW/CarltonW.GitHub.io/_posts/2020-11-09-how-to-quick-launch-windows-10-development-environment.md

 <br>
 <br>
-<center>Another useful tool I like is Windows Terminal.
+<center>A useful tool that's included in this image is Windows Terminal.
 You can you run scripts from Powershell, Command Prompt, WSL distros and Azure Cloud Shell.</center>
 ![Windows Terminal](/img/quicklaunch/WindowsTerminal.png "Windows Terminal")